RIPTILA MISSION

 New Moon

-3. LUNAR TRANSIENT PHENOMENA
+2. LUNAR TRANSIENT PHENOMENA

 "LTPs") have been observed since 1783, and the reported activity in some cases may be an indicater that the Moon is not as dead as we had once thought.
 This exciting and promising new idea may change the way we watch the the Moon and there would no longer be any weather problems as we encounter with earth-based telescopes.
 Teams can be anywhere in the world at any time of the day or night.
 And requests for viewing "Targets of Interest" at specific times would keep scientists and researchers busy doing very important and exciting work.

-4. ROUTINE SCANS
+3. ROUTINE SCANS

 Using the mouse, the team slides the camera in the steerable mode to the upper right of the lunar disc and lets the program pan/scan the Moon at the rate of their choice.
 All the while the live images are being recorded.
 If the team wants to take a closer look at a target, there is no earth-rotation to deal with here, the system is just in "pan" mode.
 With another click on the mouse the team can now switch to track mode and hit "zoom".
 Now at higher power the target is observed extremely clear at a resolution not possible with EBTI or "Earth-Based Telescopic Imaging".

 Authorized and scheduled teams can observe Targets of Interest, using this steerable high-definition telescopic system "hovering" over the lunar nearside.
-While they work the mission, people all over the world can watch "the Moon Channel" as live breath-taking images come in.
+While they work the mission, people all over the world could also watch "the Moon Channel" as live breath-taking images come in.
 Viewers seeing "flashes" or possible "anomalies" can phone in reports as they occur and be credited for their finds.
 There is a long list of LTPs with dates and times so that colongitude can predict an occurrence if lighting conditions had anything to do with it.
 When there is no specific mission, the spacecraft's surveillance would continue its routine "meteor watch" 24/7.

 MISSION REQUESTS